The Magilla Gorilla Show: Syndication

 in 1966, new episodes and reruns of the earlier episodes then began airing on ABC's Saturday Morning schedule until its last run on December 30, 1967.
 In Canada and Australia, the show continued its reruns until 1969.
-After the reruns were mostly canceled in America, Only a few stations continued their portion to rerun The Magilla Gorilla Show.
+After the reruns were mostly canceled in America, only a few stations continued their portion to rerun The Magilla Gorilla Show.
 Chicago's WFLD once carried The Magilla Gorilla Show during the early-1980s in their morning schedule, and one of the longest-running stations to air The Magilla Gorilla Show, New York City's WPIX, continued to rerun The Magilla Gorilla Show for more than a decade until 1984.
 At the time, no local station in America has aired them since then.
-Apparently in the United Kingdom, Yorkshire Television reran the series in the early 1980's; and in Australia, Nine Network reran the show during the mid-1980s.
+Apparently in the United Kingdom, Yorkshire Television reran the series in the early 1980s; and in Australia, Nine Network reran the show during the mid-1980s.
 Both channels reran The Magilla Gorilla Show for a short period of time.
 Back in America, the show was then returned on cable-only USA Network later on during the decade, and Cartoon Network began running the series when it launched years later on October 1, 1992.
 Cartoon Network's run lasted until 2004 due to its sister station Boomerang at the time airing the show since Boomerang's early years.
 Boomerang continued to air The Magilla Gorilla Show until July 22, 2012.
 The show made a return on November 26, 2020 for four days until November 30, 2020, on a Boomerang Thanksgiving weekend containing episodes of various classic Hanna-Barbera shows.
 During the run, both Punkin' Puss & Mushmouse or Ricochet Rabbit & Droop-a-Long segments were not aired during the four-day period; which was replaced by another Magilla Gorilla segment to fill the schedule instead, with both opening theme and closing theme/credits intact throughout every segment.
 Out of the 31 Magilla Gorilla segments in total, only 20 of them were aired.
-In 2024 it was announced that The Magilla Gorilla Show would be begin airing soon on MeTV Toons.
+In 2024 it was announced that The Magilla Gorilla Show would be begin airing on MeTV Toons.